 Ger 242.
 Masterpieces of German Literature (in Translation).
-Major works of Germanspeaking authors are examined against the background of the socio-political history of Germany, Austria and Switzerland.
+Taught in English.
+Major works of German-speaking authors are examined against the background of the socio-political history of Germany, Austria and Switzerland.
 No prerequisite.
+Partially satisfies the LA CCR.
+Satisfies the W2 ACE.